End qualified immunity in Colorado

 • Implements a failure-to-intervene clause

-Partially meets.
-The statewide law includes that officers who fail to intervene are civilly liable, but are not required to report such instances.
-The statewide law states, "A peace officer, as defined in section 24-31-901 (3), who, under color of law, subjects or causes to be subjected, including failing to intervene... is liable to the injured party for legal or equitable relief or any other appropriate relief."
+Partially.
+The bill includes that officers who fail to intervene are civilly liable, but are not required to report such instances.
+Section 13-21-131 of bill states, "A peace officer, as defined in section 24-31-901 (3), who, under color of law, subjects or causes to be subjected, including failing to intervene... is liable to the injured party for legal or equitable relief or any other appropriate relief."

 • Guarantees that victims are compensated the full amount awarded